NETR-Tree: An Eifficient Framework for Social-Based Time-Aware Spatial Keyword Query: Problem Formulation

 A time-aware query $q$ is represented as a tuple $\langle q.u, q.l, q.W, q.t\rangle$, where $q.u, q.l $, and $q.W$ represent a user, the location of the user, and a set of required keywords respectively, and $q.t$ is a query time stamp at which the query is issued.
 Next, we formally define social relationship network in LBSN. \begin{definition}[Social Relationship Network] A social relationship network is defined as an unweighted and undirected graph $G = (U,E)$, where $U$ is the set of vertices, each representing a user in LBSN, and $E$ is the set of edges between the vertices, each representing the relationship between two users. \end{definition}

-Accordingly, users are represented as a tuple $\langle \bm{V}, Nrs, C\rangle$, where $\bm{V}$ represents the embedding vectors obtained by network embedding strategy, i.e., LINE~\cite{tang2015line}.
+Accordingly, users are represented as a tuple $\langle \emph{\textbf{V}}, Nrs, C\rangle$, where $\emph{\textbf{V}}$ represents the embedding vectors obtained by network embedding strategy, i.e., LINE~\cite{tang2015line}.
 For a user $u$, $Nrs(u)$ is the set of $u$'s neighbors and $C(u)$ is a set of $u$'s check-in records numbers.
 Then we define STSKQ formally.

-\begin{definition}[Social-based Time-aware Spatial Keyword Query] Given a spatial objects set $O$, a user $u$ in LBSN, and social-based time-aware spatial keyword query $q$ issued by $u$, the query returns a result set $Top_k(u,q)$, where $Top_k(u,q) \subset O$, $\left|Top_k(u,q)\right| = k$, and $\forall o_i, o_j$: $o_i \in Top_k(u,q), o_j \in O - Top_k(u,q)$, it holds that $F(u, q, o_i) \geq F(u, q, o_j)$, where $F$ is the score function. \end{definition}
+\begin{definition}[Social-based Time-aware Spatial Keyword Query] Given a spatial objects set $D$, a user $u$ in LBSN, and social-based time-aware spatial keyword query $q$ issued by $u$, the query returns a result set $Top_k(u,q)$, where $Top_k(u,q) \subset D$, $\left|Top_k(u,q)\right| = k$, and $\forall o_i, o_j$: $o_i \in Top_k(u,q), o_j \in D - Top_k(u,q)$, it holds that $F(u, q, o_i) \geq F(u, q, o_j)$, where $F$ is the score function. \end{definition}

 Note that, $F(u, q, o)$ in Def. \ref{def:3} is composed of four aspects, including geo-spatial score, keywords similarity, visiting time score, and social relationship effect. $F(u, q, o)$ will be further discussed in the Sec.~\ref{NETR} and Sec.~\ref{query_processing}.
+Table~\ref{tab:notation} lists the notations and their definitions.